-2.1 Obtain a complete, pertinent history by interview and/or review of the patient's dental/medical record.
-A pertinent history includes:

-a.
-Current dental/medical status, including dental history when applicable, pain and vasomotor instability.
+- 2.1.
+Obtain a complete, pertinent history by interview and/or review of the patient's dental/medical record.
+A pertinent history includes: - a.
+Current dental/medical status, including dental history when applicable, pain and vasomotor instability. - b.

-b.
 Presence of any signs or symptoms of inflammation, allodynia or hyperalgesia in association with sudomotor, vasomotor, or other autonomic dysfunction.
-A symptom diagram should be completed (ie: pain, numbness, tingling etc).
+A symptom diagram should be completed (ie: pain, numbness, tingling etc). - c.
+Relevant risk factors for inflammation or vasomotor instability: prior history of odontalgia, recent surgery, RSD or CRPS, trauma, fracture, repetitive use,

-c.
-Relevant risk factors for inflammation or vasomotor instability: prior history of RSD or CRPS, trauma, fracture, repetitive use, vibration syndrome, peripheral neuropathy, spinal pathology, radiculopathy, vasomotor headache, rheumatic illness, cardiovascular disease, hypertension, diabetes, peripheral vascular disease, coagulopathy, birth control pill use, hypothyroidism or infection.

-d.
-Pathology/Laboratory investigation values.

-e.
-Current medication or therapies.

-f.
-Results of other imaging, thermographic or vascular studies.

-g.
-Results of prior dental, systemic health related, autonomic, sympathetic or vascular interventions.

-h.
-Results of other relevant anatomic or physiologic studies (such as CT, MRI, Diagnostic Ultrasound, and electromyography).

-2.2 Complete a limited, focused, detailed or extensive physical examination, which includes assessment of all structures under study.
+- vibration syndrome, peripheral neuropathy, spinal pathology, radiculopathy, vasomotor headache, rheumatic or autoimmune illness, cardiovascular disease, hypertension, diabetes, peripheral vascular disease, coagulopathy, birth control pill use, hypothyroidism or infection. - d.
+Pathology/Laboratory investigation values. - e.
+Current medication or therapies. - f.
+Results of other imaging, thermographic or vascular studies. - g.
+Results of prior dental, systemic health related, autonomic, sympathetic or vascular interventions. - Results of other relevant anatomic or physiologic studies (such as Xray, CT, MRI, Diagnostic Ultrasound, and electromyography). - 2.2.
+Complete a limited, focused, detailed or extensive physical examination, which includes assessment of all structures under study.
 Dental-Oral, organ specific or system related regions of interest.
 Erythema, trophic changes, vasomotor or sudomotor changes, neurological symptoms, and possible pain generators should be documented.

-GUIDELINE 3: EXAMINATION GUIDELINES
+GUIDELINE 3: EXAMINATION GUIDE-LINES

-3.1 Dental-Oral and Systemic Health Infrared Imaging measures and maps the degree and distribution of IR thermal emission.
-Asymmetric or localized IR emission variations of 1°C or greater can be indicative of pathology.
+3.1.
+Dental-Oral and Systemic Health Infrared Imaging measures and maps the degree and distribution of IR thermal emission.
+When studies are performed in accordance with guidelines asymmetric or localized IR emission variations of 1°C or greater can be indicative of pathology in a properly cooled subject.

 Dental-Oral and Systemic Health Infrared Imaging do not test structure, but rather correlates alterations in physiology.
-Therefore, when structural injury is suspected additional radiographic imaging or diagnostic studies may still need to be performed.
+Therefore, when structural injury is suspected additional radiographic imaging or diagnostic studies may be indicated to better define the diagnosis.

-Due to the complex nature and etiology of conditions associated with skin temperature asymmetry patterns only those doctors trained in the proper techniques required to perform and interpret Infrared Dental-Oral and Systemic Health imaging should do so.
+Due to the complex nature and etiology of conditions associated with skin temperature asymmetry patterns specialized training in the proper techniques to perform and interpret Infrared Dental-Oral and Systemic Health imaging is required.
 When present, the pattern of asymmetry or localized variance should guide the treating physician in determining the source or generator of the abnormality.
 Both response to treatment and additional testing may still be required to complete this task.
+Oral - Systemic Studies are not Health Risk Assessments.
+They are properly represented to be Thermographic evaluations.

-3.2 The following minimum specifications should be incorporated in the design of infrared hardware and software systems.
-These specifications are intended to speak to the design of modern infrared imaging equipment that are considered commonplace today.
+3.2.
+The following minimum specifications should be incorporated into the design of infrared hardware and software systems.
+These specifications are intended to speak to the design of modern infrared imaging equipment that is considered commonplace today.
 They are not intended in any way reflect on systems used in the past.

-• Emissivity set to 0.98 (human skin).
+While recognizing that individual circumstances will vary for the purposes of this document, lens FOV is 25 degrees, patient to camera distance 3-8 feet (as needed to allow the region of interest to fill approximately 75% of the image) and lens quality is satisfactory to the vast majority of observers.
+Camera temperature offset should be calibrated against the emissivity of a black body at 1.0 if needed for the exam being performed.